vikaskr-07/Eco-Wear/README.md

 3. **Sustainability Certifications**: GOTS, OEKO-TEX, Fair Trade verification
 4. **Shipping Integration**: Carbon footprint of delivery options
 5. **Recycling Programs**: Connection to textile recycling services

-## ��� License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## 📞 Support

-For questions or support, please contact [support@ecowear.app](mailto:support@ecowear.app) or open an issue on GitHub.

----

-**Making fashion more sustainable, one analysis at a time! 🌱**